mheberger/upstream-delineator/README.md

 python -m venv venv
 ```

-To activate the virtual environment:
+To activate the virtual environment (on Windows you may need to allow scripts using -- search for `Set-ExecutionPolicy`).

 ```
 # Windows Command Prompt or PowerShell